 Okay, let’s get started.

-- Step 1: Visit this link — https://github.com/rauchg/slackin — and ignore everything else except under the “How To Use” heading where there’s a purple button that says “Deploy To Heroku.”
+Step 1: Visit this link — https://elements.heroku.com/buttons/outsideris/slack-invite-automation — and ignore everything else except the purple button that says “Deploy To Heroku.”
 Click it!

-- Step 2: You’ll be directed to Heroku’s site where you want to quickly create a Heroku account (don’t worry, it’s free!)
+Step 2: You’ll be re-directed to Heroku’s signup page where you want to quickly create a Heroku account (don’t worry, it’s free!)
 Enter your info and confirm your account via the email they send you.
 Set your password and complete account setup.

-- Step 3: You’ll be brought to this page where it will ask you to configure your settings for your new “slackin” portal app in Heroku.
+Step 3: You’ll be brought to this page where it will ask you to configure your settings for your new “Slack Invite Automation” portal app in Heroku.

 Step 3 (continued): To configure those settings:

-- Name your app.
+Name your app.
 Keep in mind whatever you choose will also be a part of your portal URL in this format: APPNAME.herokuapp.com.
-(So, for example, you can see below I’ve entered “selfmadesocietyslack” which would translate to my portal URL being: selfmadesocietyslack.herokuapp.com.)
+(So, for example, you can see below I’ve entered “dancedancezebraslack” which will make my portal URL “dancedancezebraslack.herokuapp.com.”)

-- Your Slack subdomain: Whatever you typed as your Slack subdomain when you created your Slack team above, enter that here.
+Your Slack url: Whatever you typed as your Slack subdomain when you created your Slack team above, enter that here.

-- Your API token: First, visit this link — https://api.slack.com/web — and scroll down to Authorization.
-Click “Create token.”
-Once you create your token, copy that long string of letters and numbers in red and paste it into your Heroku settings.
+Once you create your token, copy that long string of letters and numbers and paste it into your Heroku settings.

-All you have to do is copy your private portal URL on this page and send the link to people for whom you want to grant access to the community (like I did in my welcome guide to the course.)
+All you have to do is copy your private portal URL on this page and send the link to people for whom you want to grant access to the community.
 That will allow them to invite themselves!

-When they click “Get My Invite” on this page, they’re sent an email inviting them to join like I showed you above.
-(Side note: if you want that cool logo image on your portal page, be sure to update your team icon.)
+When they click “Join” on this page, they’re sent an email inviting them to join like I showed you above.

 Phew!
 We made it!
 That was quite the doozy of a post!